StanfordPL/stoke/README.md

 -----

 This release of STOKE includes a formal validator.
 It's design and interface are detailed in the `src/validator/README.md` file.
-To use the formal validator instead of hold out testing, specify `--strategy formal` for any STOKE binary that you use.
+To use the formal validator instead of hold out testing, specify `--strategy bounded` for any STOKE binary that you use.
+For code with loops, all paths will be explored up to a certain depth, specified using the --bound argument, which defaults to 2.

 An example of using the validator can be found in the `examples/pairity` folder; this example has a Makefile much like the tutorial's and should be easy